scipy-lectures/scientific-python-lectures/advanced/scipy_sparse/lil_array.rst

     <List of Lists sparse array of dtype 'float64'
             with 3 stored elements and shape (4, 5)>
     >>> print(mtx)
+    <List of Lists sparse array of dtype 'float64'
+            with 3 stored elements and shape (4, 5)>
+      Coords    Values
       (0, 1)    1.0
       (0, 3)    1.0
       (1, 3)    1.0